instnt-inc/instnt-react-js/README.md

   />
 ```

 The 'email' text here is used as an **example** and can be anything you'd like to appear on the workflow.
-Always include the value and onChange fields as written in the example above, as they mark the text field as data to be passed through the InstntSignUpProvider component.
+Always include the value and onChange fields as written in the example above, as they mark the text field as data to be passed through the InstntSignupProvider component.

 ### Minimum requirements

-The minimum supported version of React is v16.8.
-If you use an older version,
+The minimum supported version of React is v17.0.0 If you use an older version,
 upgrade React to use this library.

 ### What about other components like **InstntSignup**  or **InstntCustomSignup**